frontlobby/stylelint-config-lcb/README.md

-Shop standard Stylelint styles for CSS/LESS for LCB
+Shop standard Stylelint styles for CSS/SCSS for FrontLobby